Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/getting-started.md

 Launch either one directly from the Setup page.
 (If you use *Chrome* or *Firefox*, make sure to follow the instructions from the [section below](#one-time-setup-for-chrome-and-firefox).)
 A working shortcut will also be created on your Desktop.

 ![]({{ site.baseurl }}/images/sawlocal.png)

-#### One-time setup for Chrome and Firefox

-SAW local is implemented as a ClickOnce Windows application.
-This means you will automatically get latest updates.

-To make sure the application receives all necessarly configuration upon its initial launch, proper ClickOnce support needs to be enabled in *Chrome* and *Firefox*.
-(It works out of the box in *Edge* and *IE*.)

-There are various third-party plugins that add ClickOnce support to these browsers.
-We had success with [Meta4 ClickOnce Launcher](https://chrome.google.com/webstore/detail/meta4-clickonce-launcher/jkncabbipkgbconhaajbapbhokpbgkdc) (*Chrome*) and [FxClickOnce](https://addons.mozilla.org/en-US/firefox/addon/fxclickonce/) (*Firefox*).
-Note: These plug-ins are not maintained, vetted, or endorsed by Microsoft and are only suggested for convienence of installing SAW locally.

 ## Configuration